digital-archives/HISTGA1011/schedule/week_04.md

 {: .label .label-yellow }
 Due

-In class we will start the Week 4 activity, <a href="https://digital-archives.github.io/HISTGA1011/activities/tech_stack.html" target="_blank">Short Stack 🥞</a>.
+In class we will start the weekly activity, <a href="https://digital-archives.github.io/HISTGA1011/activities/tech_stack.html" target="_blank">Short Stack 🥞</a>.
 Submit your completed activity summary in Brightspace by Sunday night.

 {: .label .label-green }
 Read